TilakD/2D-Road-Object-Detection/README.md

 UPDATES COMING SOON..

-Model inferred on an 8 min driving video (Recoded using GoPro by Steve) can be seen [here](https://drive.google.com/file/d/1hy9WNkPEuLUkddGNb18L5JUpLBAobzU2/view?usp=sharing).
+Model inferred on an hour long driving video can be seen [here](https://youtu.be/kB-FWar58jY).

 Here are a few samples from the video ->
 ![](demo_videos/demo_gif.gif)